 Alcohol, Covid Safety, and Consent to Risk

 Moreover, many events serve alcohol, which undermines the integrity of any presumed consent.
-Imagine red-braceleted attendees who spend an event social distancing and then remove their bracelets in the last 20 minutes of a cocktail hour.
-Under this ‘I dunno, you decide’ approach to risk-mitigation-via-consent, to what extent do planners have to accept the liability for those whose consent is in some sense violated or invalidated by event-facilitated inebriation?
+Imagine a red-braceleted attendee who spends an event dutifully social distancing and then removes her bracelet in the last 20 minutes of a cocktail hour.
+Under this "I dunno, you decide" approach to risk-mitigation-via-consent, to what extent do planners have to accept the liability for those whose consent is in some sense violated or invalidated by event-facilitated inebriation?

-Of course, alcohol service at business events comes with a whole host of other problems, but as it concerns H&S, the most significant is perhaps also the most obvious: The consumption of alcohol simultaneously reduces your social distancing inhibitions while requiring you to remove your mask.
+Of course, alcohol service at business events comes with a whole host of other problems, but as it concerns health and safety, the most significant is perhaps also the most obvious: The consumption of alcohol simultaneously reduces your social distancing inhibitions while requiring you to remove your mask.